 Adversity: I’m trying again to book flights for returning to Canada.
 I picked another company to go with.
 I make it further this time.
-I submit the payment information, and the payment was processing.
-Then a security requirement came up.
-I’m supposed to get a text message on my Canadian phone number and then put in the code that I receive on the text message.
-Only thing is my Canadian phone number is disconnected while I’m out of Canada, so I won’t be able to get the text.
+I submitted the payment information, and the payment was processing.
+Then, a security requirement came up.
+I’m supposed to get a text message on my Canadian phone number and then put in the code that I receive in the text message.
+My Canadian phone number is disconnected while I’m out of Canada, so I won’t be able to get the text.

-Belief: I don’t think this option is going to work out either.
+Belief: I don’t think this option will work out either.

 Consequences: I click Exit.
 The Verified by Visa requirement shows up again.
 I check to see if I can add my Portuguese phone number to my Visa.
 I can’t.
 I click Exit again on Verified by Visa.
 Nothing has changed since the last time it showed up.
 I still don’t have my Canadian phone number currently connected.

 Disputation: I’ve got to keep going.
 I’ll have to call my credit card company to see if they can remove the Verified by Visa requirement.

 Energization: It helps that I know what to do next.